Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 These plots can be used for checking if a gene has transposon free regions which might indicate that this gene is essential.

-# Data analysis; From raw sequencing data to number of insertions and reads per genomic region
+# Preprocessing; From raw sequencing data to number of insertions and reads per genomic region

 SATAY experiments need to be sequenced which results in a FASTQ file.
 The sequence reads from this file needs to be aligned to create a SAM file (and/or the compressed binary equivalent BAM file).